Stories linking everyone in Telecom

 Since then, several other technologies have attempted to align with human languages to allow for conceptualization sans extreme coding.
 This includes, for example, fourth-generation languages (4GL), computer-assisted software engineering (CASE) tools, and early rapid application development (RAD) tools.

-Andriy Zhylenko, our own PortaOne CEO, received training himself in SQLWindows during his university days in the mid 1990s.
+Andriy Zhylenko, CEO of PortaOne, received training himself in SQLWindows during his university days in the mid 1990s.
 SQLWindows is a type of CASE that promised to make the need for programmers obsolete within a few years.
-But, 25 years on, that is still definitely NOT the case.
+(This was only the start of the no code vs full code debate.
+Some folks think this is why developers hate low code, but in our experience, embracing low code is embracing agile, and developers love agile – at least those on our team.)

 And on and on through the years came more and larger attempts at creating a comprehensive computer language.
 But all fell short, whether that was due to high expectations, not following best practices, or increased security threats.